 A Feasibility Study confirmed the economic viability of an all-season open-pit heap leach project giving an IRR of almost 40% at a long-term gold price of US$1,250/oz.
-Gross is expected to mine approximately 12 million tonnes of ore and to produce approximately 230 koz of gold per year at full production for 17 years.
+Gross is expected to mine approximately 12 million tonnes of ore and to produce over 200 koz of gold per year at full production for 17 years.

 The construction of the new mine began in June 2016.
 The large-scale Gross project was fully permitted in 2015 and de-risked by a successful two-year mining and processing trial, which delivered gold recovery of over 80% with low production costs.

 Nordgold invested US$42 million in the project in 2016, of a total of estimated capital investment of approximately US$250 million to complete construction.
 It is expected that gold production will begin in the first half of 2018.